shashankdkte/under/nice.md

 - **OLS** = which apps/audiences/reports the user can open.
 - **RLS** = which rows (Entity, Client, PC, etc.) the user sees inside the dataset.

+### Important clarifications

+- **OLS = access to object only, not data.** OLS does not define or control which rows the user sees; it only controls whether they can open the app/report/audience.
+When we say "no RLS = they see all data," that means: they already have object access (OLS), and because no RLS filter is applied, the app/report shows all rows — so "all data" is due to the *absence* of a row filter, not because OLS "gives" data.

+- **RLS is across the workspace/dataset, not tied to one report.** RLS is defined per workspace security model and applies to the dataset.
+Any report or app in that workspace that uses that dataset sees the same RLS filter for that user.
+So RLS applies **across** all reports/apps using that dataset, not only to one particular report.

 ---

 ## 2. Use Case: OLS Only (No RLS)